NEOCLOUD0/JAVA-WorkBooks/README.md

 # WorkBooks
-This is work that I have done in Java module 1 learning from Udemy and applying what I have learned in assignments
+This is work that I have done in Java Chapter 1.
+Had fun learning different ways to use all the concepts that were being taught throughout this chapter.